 The Agile method may seem like a daunting concept that’s difficult to understand.
 But with EdApp’s microlearning design model, learners will have access to well-designed and visually informative lessons to help them better grasp and retain your training content.
 Also, this course is fully editable, which means that you can customize it to make it your own.
 EdApp’s easy-to-use authoring tool lets you take advantage of over 80 intuitively designed templates to populate with your content.
 You can even import PowerPoint training and automatically convert it to beautiful microlessons with a single click.

 This course by KnowledgeHut teaches learners about the basics of Agile and Scrum.
 It discusses the values, principles, and pillars of Agile and explains how they’re applied in project development.
 Among the many topics discussed are Agile estimation, planning, monitoring and tracking, and Agile metrics and tools.
 Learners will also know why Scrum is the most popular Agile framework due to its versatility and flexibility.
 This course is delivered both in a self-paced and blended learning approach.
 It also contains activities and real-world simulations so learners can try their hand at applying what they’ve learned.

 Created by Knowledge HutExplore the course

 Coursera’s Scrum training course is designed for beginners who want to gain proficiency in the Agile Scrum methodology.
-In this course, learners will uncover the difference between Waterfall and Agile, and will understand why Agile is more beneficial in product development.
-They’ll learn about the different Scrum pillars and values as well as the key roles within a Scrum team.
+In this course, learners will uncover the difference between Waterfall and Agile, and will understand why Agile software is more beneficial in product development.
+They’ll learn about the different Scrum pillars and values as well as the key roles of a product owner and a scrummaster within a Scrum team.
 Learners will also be made aware of how Scrum is implemented through the different Scrum events, such as Sprint planning, building, testing, and review leading to a potentially shippable product.
 This course is self-paced but takes around 10 hours total to complete.